HomeEmployee Benefits ResourcesBenefits Canada NewsStatutory Holidays in Alberta 2025: Dates and Pay Rules

 Salaried employees typically receive their regular salary for statutory holidays on regular work days.

-If they work on the holiday, they should also receive their average daily wage or substitute day off at their average salaries in Alberta.
+If they work on the holiday, they should also receive their average daily wage or a substitute day off at their average salaries in Alberta.

 Part-Time Employees